Families will be over £3000 out of pocket by April 2023 without further govt intervention

 Freezing the energy price cap at 2021 levels makes sense over the next 6 months as an emergency measure.
 But at well over £100bn a year from April 2023 it is extremely expensive to extend, and by artificially reducing the price of energy for everyone it also makes efforts to tackle climate change and energy security even harder.

-NEF recommends a new cost of living support package’ to begin in April 2023.
+NEF recommends a new ‘cost of living support package’ to begin in April 2023.
 The support would boost incomes for 80% of families on average, and for the lowest income 50% of families it would fully reverse the average amount that spending growth has exceeded income growth since April 2021.
 This package would be made up of:

-1. A new system of universal basic energy’ to replace the energy price cap system: Every family would be entitled to a level of free energy consumption, but would pay a premium for all energy above this level.
+- A new system of ‘universal basic energy’ to replace the energy price cap system: Every family would be entitled to a level of free energy consumption, but would pay a premium for all energy above this level.
 The lowest income families would see their bill fall by £4,400 compared to the current forecast, while families on average income would see their bill fall by around £1,000.
 The richest 10% of families would see their bill rise by less than 4% of household income.

-2. A new energy element’ in Universal Credit and legacy benefits worth £1,000 per year for a single person and £1,650 for a couple, to help the poorest families meet the costs of their energy bills above the new free entitlement: The cost of this payment would be £21 billion over 12 months, and it would be fully funded by reforming the government’s windfall tax on oil and gas profits, raising £22.6 billion over 12 months.
+- A new ‘energy element’ in Universal Credit and legacy benefits worth £1,000 per year for a single person and £1,650 for a couple, to help the poorest families meet the costs of their energy bills above the new free entitlement: The cost of this payment would be £21 billion over 12 months, and it would be fully funded by reforming the government’s windfall tax on oil and gas profits, raising £22.6 billion over 12 months.
 The payment would also enable the creation of a new system for paying all families quickly in the UK in the event of future economic crises.

-3. A new a new cost of living allowance’ paid to all families and worth £750 in the first year from April 2023 to help meet wider increases in prices beyond household energy use.
+- A new a new ‘cost of living allowance’ paid to all families and worth £750 in the first year from April 2023 to help meet wider increases in prices beyond household energy use.
 While the universal credit IT systems are being updated, the payment could be added as a top-up to the main payment in universal credit and all legacy benefits.
 The total cost would be £10.6 billion over 12 months and this would be paid for by taxing income from capital gains at the same rate as earnings from employment, previously estimated to raise around £12 billion a year.

 NEF’s recommended support package would boost net incomes on average for everyone outside the 20% highest income families.
 Families among the lowest 10% of incomes, £24,000 a year on average including benefits, would receive the equivalent of £6,200 in annualised support from new cash payment and reduced energy bills.
 Families on average incomes, £54,000 a year pre-tax, would receive the equivalent of around £2,300 in support.